Why City Wellness Programs Build Better Communities

 A study by the American Psychological Association found that, in organizations where employees do not view leadership as committed to their well-being, only 17% would recommend the company as a good place to work.

-How to Create Awesome Municipality Wellness Programs That Work
+How to Create Awesome City Wellness Programs That Work

 There are endless types of wellness program offerings available.
 Still, in order to create city and municipality wellness programs that work, they need to include essential health plans.